mikerb/moos-ivp-genpoly/README.md

 The user can then add/delete/insert vertices with the mouse button as follows:

-a. left mouse click drops a new vertex at the clicked location
+* left mouse click drops a new vertex at the clicked location

-b. right mouse click removes the vertex closest to the clicked location.
+* right mouse click removes the vertex closest to the clicked location.
 Note this is ctrl-click on a Mac or on a system using a mouse with no right mouse button.

-c. alt-left click will insert a new vertex between the two vertices closest to the clicked location.
+* alt-left click will insert a new vertex between the two vertices closest to the clicked location.